-Attendance: (General Statement)
+Attendance:

-Registration in a course obligates the student to be regular and punctual in class attendance.
-Students who, without previous arrangement with the instructor or department, fail to attend the first two class meetings of a course meeting multiple times per week or the first meeting of a class that meets one time per week MAY be dropped from the course.
 Nonattendance for a web-based course shall be defined as failure to log on to Blackboard, or other instructor-designed website, within one week of course starts date without previous arrangements with the instructor or department.
 Instructors may drop a student for nonattendance only during the regular drop/add period of the term.
 Nonattendance does NOT release students from the responsibility to officially drop any course for which they have enrolled and choose not to complete.